Anglo-Saxon warfare: Individual combat style

+Richard Underwood, in his book Anglo-Saxon Weapons and Warfare, identifies two primary methods of spear use in Anglo-Saxon combat.
+The first method has the warrior holding the spear overarm, with the arm extended and the spear pointing downwards.
+This technique could be employed to attack over an opponent's shield, targeting the head or neck.
+The second method, underarm usage, requires bracing the spear along the forearm in a defensive approach.
+A warrior carrying the spear in this fashion could parry an opponent's spear and apply pressure against their shield to maintain distance, at the cost of reduced effectiveness for offensive maneuvers.

 Sometimes individuals or groups fighting over bodies might come to sword blows between the two shield walls.

 Ideally, enough damage would be done to the enemy through the launching of missiles, so that any shield-to-shield fighting would be a mopping-up operation rather than an exhausting and risky push back and forth at close quarters.
 At close quarters, swords and shields were preferred over thrusting spears.
 The shield was used to push the opponent in order to create a breach in the shield wall so that the opponent could become exposed to attack.
 Hacking through shields was a commonly used tactic, so having a strong sword arm and sword were of great benefit.

 The horse in war

 "An earl belongs on the back of a horse.
 A troop must ride in company, a foot-soldier stand fast."